wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

 Priority of roles and policies
 ------------------------------
-When the same role has two or more contradictory policies assigned or the same user belong to two or more contradictory roles the resulting permission will be determined by the priority of the policies.
+When the same role has two or more contradictory policies assigned or the same user belong to two or more contradictory roles, the resulting permission will be determined by the priority of the policies.
 Let's take a look to the following example:

 .. code-block:: yaml
     :emphasize-lines: 7,13